july - september 2016

 The materials indicate how a space can be used while providing minimal maintenance.
 A resilient space requires less water, is freeze and drought tolerant, moderates erosion, and its materials hold up to the elements for years to come.
 More specifically, the surface treatments applied throughout the site are zoysia turfgrass, 5/8” Texas basalt gravel, and 1-2” native riverstone.
 This low-water grass variety is used in the front and side lawns as it is barefoot-friendly and lends itself well for unprogrammed play, replacing the previous over-used catch all application for sod.
 Gravel is installed in areas that are intended to be walked on but can also act as mulch to inhibit weed growth and retain moisture for informal planting strategies, similar to wood mulch, but requiring much less annual maintenance to top-dress.
 Riverstone is used on areas with slope for erosion control and, because it is not suitable as a walking surface, it subconsciously tells a user that the planting bed does not double as a path.
 Plant choices indicate circulation by strategies of compression and release, framing spaces and revealing openings for path.
 Vegetation is either native to central Texas or adapted; no invasive species are specified so that plants stay only on site.
 The adapted plants pay homage to the cultural landscape, contributing to the composition of species that provide seasonal contrast and textural interest.
 The planting beds are also intended to be taken on by the homeowners as stewards so that they may augment the plant selection and allow the spaces to evolve.

-The front yard includes a level terrace on the sloped site, providing the largest play area for the two young boys.
+The front yard includes a level terrace on the sloped site, providing the largest play area for the two young kids.
 In order to create a barrier from the street, the yard is edged with a planted bed.
 On the opposite side of the entry path, a raised planter with an ornamental tree provides a focal point for the kitchen window to create interest both inside and outside the home.
 The side yard outside of the fence retains its natural slope and is densely planted to slow the flow of water and help with erosion control via root balls once they become established.

 The side yard is a suitable scale for entertaining or dining as a family.
 A steel and cedar arbor provides a structure to grow vines overhead and to give shade to the deck.
 The cedar slats establish a rhythmic continuation of the living room ceiling, guiding the eye from indoors to the exterior, further emphasizing the connection to the outside spaces.